Sea fishing in Croatia

 Dentex

-This cunning fish is a strong predator and an excellent swimmer, making everyone that caught it very proud.
+This cunning fish is a strong predator and an excellent swimmer, making everyone who caught it very proud.
 This and its delicious white meat makes it one of the most desired fish in the Adriatic.

 Swordfish